 2. Submit an application for qualification.

-After completing the education requirements, candidates must submit a Qualification Application for Eligibility (CPA) to the Oklahoma Accountancy Board.
-Official transcripts from all schools attended must be sent to the board in support of the qualification application.
-Once a qualification application is approved, a candidate will receive notification that they are eligible to apply to the Uniform CPA Exam.
+After completing the education requirements, candidates must submit a Qualification Application for Eligibility (CPA) to the Board.
+Official transcripts from all schools attended must be sent to the Board in support of the qualification application, as well as a recent photograph.
+Once the qualification application is approved, candidates will receive notification that they are eligible to apply for the AICPA Uniform CPA Exam.

 3. Submit the Candidate for Examination Application.